cferdinandi/adventure/content/gm.md

 Players will shape the world as they move through it.
 It’s important to have space to fill in new details.

 {{<callout title="How to Create Maps">}}
 If you want to try drawing your own maps, [Esper the Bard’s series on map-making is fantastic](https://www.youtube.com/watch?v=AeEUMCf0sys&list=PL4lwwEJ-yFaLLyVaHpqVeMUWSNe8NcXgG).
-You can also find tons of inexpensive maps and other printables at [2-Minute Tabletop](https://2minutetabletop.com/).
+You can also find tons of free maps at [Dyson Logos](https://dysonlogos.blog/maps/), and inexpensive maps and other printables at [2-Minute Tabletop](https://2minutetabletop.com/).

 Depending on the age and interests of your players, it might also be fun and interesting if you added a physical element to the game.
 You can create maps for locations by building them with blocks, or using toys and figurines for characters, monsters, and NPCS.
 {{</callout>}}